 However, in addition to the pavement, other elements need to be inspected and tuned-up before returning to the normal operation of flights using these infrastructures, for example: AGL, paint, the drainage network or the proliferation of vegetation and animal species on the airfield strip with the danger they pose for the generation of FODs…

-The massive parking of aircraft in airports has created quite a challenge for airport operators.
-Restarting operations will create an even larger challenge and pavements must be prepared for that.
-We hope aircraft will soon be crossing our skies.
+The massive parking of aircraft in airports created quite a challenge for airport operators.
+Restarting operations is creating an even larger challenge and pavements must be prepared for that.
+We hope aircraft will soon be crossing our skies as it was before the pandemic.
 In the meantime, airport managers have a unique opportunity to carry out maintenance work on infrastructures, which would be, under normal conditions, expensive and complicated, as they would have to be coordinated with the airport’s frenetic activity.